G.I. Joe: Hall of Fame: Target-exclusive Duke

 The first 12" Duke was a Target Stores exclusive.
 The popularity of the figure convinced Hasbro to unleash a new series of 12" G.I.
 Joe action figures, known as the Hall of Fame series.
 These new 12" figures were based on the G.I.
 Joe: A Real American Hero series of 3.75" action figure characters that had represented the spirit of G.I.
 Joe since they were introduced in 1982.

 The Real American Hero series had spawned comic books and cartoons, and Hasbro hoped that the Hall of Fame line would have crossover appeal to the collectors of the 3.75" figures, and also the nostalgia appeal to the earlier generations that had grown up on the original G.I.
 Joe and the G.I.
 Joe Adventure Team.
 To accentuate that this figure would have a high collectible value, Hasbro introduced a gold seal over the end flaps of the boxes.
 Each figure was also individually numbered on their backs by computer scanning.
 The individual numbering created a buying frenzy among collectors who erroneously believed that finding figures with the lowest numbers would make them more valuable.

 The Target Exclusive Duke had a headsculpt that was never used again for any other G.I.
 Joe figure.
-The Target Duke was dressed for Desert Storm combat, and he included a backpack, commemorative stand, a light-up weapon with sound effects, grenades, and a Beretta handgun and holster.
+The Target Duke was dressed for Desert Storm combat, and he included a backpack, commemorative stand, a light-up weapon with sound effects, dog tags, a knife with sheath, and a 9 mm handgun with holster.